 - The primary beneficiaries for this project are the nursing/midwifery students and their Educators in the four (4) respective CHAL training institutions who will be given 70% of the face masks for free, while the remaining 30% of the face masks will be sold to other nursing and midwifery personnel and the communities.
-These r face masks will be social marketed at low cost of M10,00 affordable to all, and the revenue generated from the sales will contribute to continued mask productions and continued sales.
+These r face masks will be socially marketed at the low cost of M10,00 affordable to all, and the revenue generated from the sales will contribute to continued mask production and continued sales.

 South Africa: AAN’s primary local partner, the Institute of Ubantu Health & Wellness, will receive funding to work with a youth group and retired nurses to produce 6500 masks.

 - Nelson Laboratories www.nelsonlabs.com A leading global provider of laboratory testing and expert advisory services www.nelsonlabs.com

 Samples from Eswatini, Kenya, and Uganda were sent in July for the following tests: